JoseJX/analogue-pocket-patches/README.md

 Basic - Revised HUD ROM MD5: `3ba7bedf51da63ec4bcd862dfe336741`

 You can [download the Basic IPS patch here](https://github.com/JoseJX/analogue-pocket-patches/raw/main/KirbysDreamDX.ips).

+## Kirby's Dream Land DX with Fluffy Repair Service - Plus

+This patch converts `Kirby's Dream Land DX` to the `.pocket` format.
+There are two versions and an IPS version for both the basic and plus editions, make sure that you have selected the correct version when downloading the patch!

 For the plus version, first, apply the [DX Revised](https://www.romhacking.net/hacks/5635/) patch, then apply one of the `plus` [Kirby's Dream Land DX - Fluffy Repair Service](https://www.romhacking.net/hacks/6224/) patches.
 The resulting MD5s are as follows: